 While the Spanish-speaking population is growing everywhere, some states are feeling the need keenly.
 According to the U.S. Census Bureau, California, Texas, and Florida have the largest Hispanic populations.
 Meanwhile, New Mexico has the 9th largest Hispanic population, but has the highest proportion–almost 50% of residents are Hispanic.

 Spanish-speaking therapists are frequently also located in these states.
-While data aren’t available for all kinds of mental health providers, Psychology Today’s popular therapist directory shows that the states with the highest percentage of Spanish-speaking therapists are California, Florida, New York, Utah, and Texas.
+While data aren’t available for all kinds of mental health providers, the highest percentage of Spanish-speaking therapists are California, Florida, New York, Utah, and Texas.

 The average state has a 12% gap in Spanish-speaking therapists.
 In states with large Hispanic populations, the gap in Spanish-speaking mental health providers is as high as 39%.
 The Spanish-speaking therapist gap is largest in New Mexico, Texas, and Arizona.